syncfusion-content/xamarin-docs/Xamarin/ProgressBar/Customcontent.md

 For example, you can include add, start, or pause button to control the progress; add an image that indicates the actual task in progress or add custom text that conveys how far the task is completed.

-The following code example shows how to the add custom text content.
+The following code example shows how to add custom text content.

 {% tabs %}